EmmanetD/ChatProfit-Whatsapp-Group-Monetization-Platform/README.md

 - Advertiser Dashboard: Enable advertisers to track ad performance and reach targeted demographics

 ## Structure of the Repo
-[Assets](/assets): Contains the dashboard images.
-[Documents](/documents): Contains the survey questions, the market report and presentation file.
+i.
+[Assets](/assets): Contains the dashboard images. ii.
+[Documents](/documents): Contains the survey questions, the market report and presentation file. iii.
 [Data](/data): Contains the responses from the survey.

 ## Technologies Used
 - **Google forms:** for administering the survey